What Is Genuine Savings?

 Did you know that a lot of people who have saved a deposit themselves still get declined?

-- Loan to a friend/family member: Most lenders don’t consider this to be genuine savings but we can help you to borrow up to 90% of the property value!
+- Loan from a friend/family member: Most lenders don’t consider this to be genuine savings but we can help you to borrow up to 90% of the property value!

 - Savings in an overseas account: Recent migrants to Australia, particularly those on a 457 visa, tend to keep some of their savings overseas.
-Although many lenders don’t consider this to be genuine savings, we know lenders that will allow you to borrow up to 90% of the property value using this as genuine savings.
+We know lenders that will allow you to borrow up to 90% of the property value using this as genuine savings.

 The bank is going to look through your savings and analyse the way that you’re managing your money.

 - Savings not growing: Some lenders have a policy that only savings that are added to regularly are considered to be genuine savings.
 Having a lump sum in an account is not often accepted.
 However, we have lenders that can consider lump sums as long as they’ve been held for over 3 months.

 - Lump-sum deposits: People who receive commission income, bonuses or who have sold an asset such as a car often make their savings in irregular lump sum deposits.
 Unfortunately, lenders don’t view this as genuine savings because it doesn’t show that you have the ability to save on a regular basis.
 We have lenders that can consider this as genuine savings for a loan of up to 90% of the property value!

 - Savings in redraw: Many people save by making extra repayments on a loan they have and then redraw these funds when they need to make a purchase.
 Whilst this is the most financially responsible way to save, many lenders don’t consider this to be genuine savings.
 We know lenders that will consider savings in a loan account!